 Q. How do I split my property?

-Q. I have two or more properties that I want to combine because I only want one tax bill, is this possible?
+Q. I have two or more properties that I want to combine.
+Is this possible?

-Combining two or more properties together is possible if certain requirements are met.
+A. Combining two or more properties together is possible if certain requirements are met.
 First you would need to come into our office to fill out the necessary request form.
 There is no cost to combine your parcels together.
 Combining your parcels, however, does not make them "legal parcels" for zoning or subdivision law.
-If this is your intention, contact Public Works to apply for a "Certificate of Compliance”.
-In fact you may want to contact the Planning Division to see if combining your parcels with the Assessors Office will affect you in any way.
+If this is your intention, contact Public Works and Planning to apply for a "Certificate of Compliance".

 Q. How long does it take for a parcel change to be processed?